DivergentClouds/metasubleq/readme.txt

  Metasubleq is not whitespace sensitive
  Metasubleq is case sensitive
- Any non-special character not used within names
  Names may not begin with a number

- A value is a number, label, variable, expression or special character
+ A value is a number, label reference, variable, expression or special character

  Names may not collide with any other name in their own namespace or the global namespace